fearless40/MonthChallenges/Challenge01/Challenge.md

 ## User interaction
 The program loads the file and if not given the command line option of --guess will become interactive.
 The program will ask the user what the values they would like to look up.
 Guesses are in excel *ColRow* format with *col* represented by letters and *rows* by numbers. _A1_ is the first col and row. *C10* is the 3rd col and 10th row.
 Above 26 columns the *col* numbering becomes _AA_, _AB_, _AC_ ...
+An alternative format is col,row with each represented by numbers.
+1,1 is equivalent to B1.

 ### Expected Output
 <pre>